MADAL1EN/MADs-Reflex-Scripts/README.md

 Features:

-- 24 or 12 hour
+- Toggle setting for 24 or 12 hour
 - Manual UDT and DST offsets
-- Toggle background and invert colours.
+- Toggle setting for background and invert colours.
 - Only shows up when the menu is open.
-- Change sorting of day/month/time
+- Change sorting of day/month/time (TODO)

 Example Display: Monday, January, 1st, 5:30pm